bgruening/galaxytools/iprscan5/readme.rst

 The standard interproscan input is either genomic or protein sequences.
 In the case of genomic sequences Interproscan will run an ORF prediction tool.
-However this tends to lose the ORF information (e.g. start/end co-ordinates) from the header.
-As such the requirement here is to input ORF sequences (e.g. from EMBOSS getorf) and to then replace any spaces in the FASTA header with underscores.
-This workaround generally preserves the relevant positional information.

 =======